Delhi's air quality turns 'severe' as toxic haze lingers

 Under an emergency action plan, the authorities shut down brick kilns and halted all construction activity during the day.

-During the last two months, the capital's 20 million residents have breathed "moderate" to "satisfactory" air only for four days, according to a record of official data compiled by Reuters.

-The air quality index was "very poor" on most days this month.
+During the past two months, the capital's 20 million residents have had "moderate" to "satisfactory" air only for four days, according to a record of official data compiled by Reuters.
+Also, the air quality index was "very poor" on most days so far this month.

-The relentless focus on stamping out farm fires every year tends to deflect scrutiny from the authorities that are falling behind on cleaning up industry or improving public transport, critics say.
+The relentless focus on stamping out farm fires every year tends to deflect scrutiny from the authorities, which are falling behind on cleaning up industry or improving public transport, critics say.

 Vehicular exhausts, along with emissions from industry, contribute more than 50 per cent of Delhi's air pollution on most days through the year, according to official estimates.

-SAFAR forecast rain later on Thursday, but added that Delhi's air quality was likely to deteriorate next week due to foggy conditions.
+Safar has forecast that Delhi's air quality is likely to deteriorate next week due to foggy conditions.